mdoliner/Chess/README.md

 ###Rules
 - For a detailed explanation of the rules of Chess, please feel free to visit http://www.chess.com/learn-how-to-play-chess

+-To perform a castle (switch the rook and the castle), move the king to where it would be after the castle.

 ###Requirements
 - A console program